techtraits/techtraits-blog/_posts/2016-02-24-Challenges-of-micro-service-deployments.markdown

 ### Build/Use a Platform

 We have hinted this earlier but with micro-services you will need to setup a lot of infrastructure, if you do this for each of your services the overhead be prohibitive.
 It is only possible to run micro-services deployments if you have automated all your infrastructure creation and management tasks.
 In other words, you must build or use a micro-services platform before you start writing micro-services.
-[Kubernetees](http://kubernetes.io/), [Swarm](https://docs.docker.com/swarm/), [Mesos](http://mesos.apache.org/) and their ilk will get you lot of the way there but you still need to unify your monitoring, debugging and continuous pipelines.
+[Kubernetees](http://kubernetes.io/), [Swarm](https://docs.docker.com/swarm/), [Mesos](http://mesos.apache.org/) and their ilk will get you lot of the way there but you still need to unify your monitoring, debugging, continuous pipelines and service discovery mechanisms.

 ### Everything must be code-defined